German Language: Levels 1 and 2

 Knowledge and Skills Required

 The exam contains approximately 120 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
 There are three separately timed sections.
 The three sections are weighted so that each question contributes equally to the total score.
-Any time you spend on tutorials or providing personal information is in addition to the actual testing time.

 - Sections I and II: Listening

 Questions on the German Language exam require test takers to demonstrate the abilities listed in each section below.
 The percentages indicate the approximate percentage of exam questions focused on each ability.